emmyileeva/Workbook-1/README.md

 - Added support for “loaded” sandwiches with additional charges
 - Great for practicing `if/else`, user input, math operations, and formatting

+### ✅ RentalCarCalculator
+- CLI app for calculating the cost of a rental car
+- Prompts user for pickup date, number of rental days, and add-on features
+- Add-on features include GPS, toll tag, and roadside assistance
+- Applies a 30% surcharge for drivers under 25
+- Displays a full cost breakdown, including options and underage fees

 ---

 ## ✨ What I Learned